benfluleck/beth-in-froopyland/README.md

 You can launch this with `npm run styleguide`

 ## Timeline
-I started set up this application on Thursday 17th January, 2019 but unfortunately due to work commitments I was only able to start properly on Friday 18th.
+I started the set up this application on Thursday 17th January, 2019 but unfortunately due to work commitments I was only able to start properly on Friday 18th.
+I completed it on Monday 21st of January, 2019.
+Listed below are things are will still be working on.

 ## What would I do with More Time
 - I would have implemented more tests